Geometry of orofacial neuromuscular signals: speech articulation decoding using surface electromyography: Conclusion

 \section{Conclusion}

-We present the largest open-sourced dataset of orofacial sEMG signals as individuals articulate speech.
-We explain the inherent structure of multivariate sEMG timeseries and demonstrate that we can build small models that can be trained with little data.
-We also demonstrate that we can learn meaningful representations of silently articulated speech using sEMG without need for parallel audibly articulated sEMG data corpora or time-alignments.\\\\ \textcircled{1} Since data collection is expensive and time-consuming, building models that can be trained with very little data increases the feasibility of silent-speech interface. \textcircled{ 1a} In the second part of the experiment, we train the models with just {\em 13} minutes of speech data and demonstrate that it generalizes well for continuously spelled-out sentences using NATO phonetic codes. \textcircled{2} For the first time, we quantify and explain the domain shift of sEMG signals across individuals. \textcircled{3} We demonstrate that the models presented here are interpretable and explain the correlations between the orofacial neuromuscular system and the learned weights. \\\\ These experiments and models establish a foundation for developing non-invasive speech prostheses using sEMG signals, addressing key challenges that will facilitate rapid, scalable deployment of these devices across diverse individuals. \\ \paragraph*{Ethical statement} Research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in accordance with the University of California, Davis Institutional Review Board Administration protocol 2078695-1.
+We present an efficient data representation for multivariate orofacial EMG signals and demonstrate that the manifold of SPD matrices provides a meaningful embedding space.
+Furthermore, we present methods to decode speech articulations using EMG.
+The open-sourced data and code presented here constitute the largest such dataset to date, establishing a strong foundation for further advancements in the field.

+Several open questions remain to be addressed, including the generalizability of models across individuals - whether such models can be built at all, and if so, what the most efficient strategy for building them would be.

+\paragraph*{Ethical statement} Research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in accordance with the University of California, Davis Institutional Review Board Administration protocol 2078695-1.
 All participants provided written informed consent.
 Consent was also given for publication of the deidentified data by all participants.
 Participants were healthy volunteers and were selected from any gender and all ethnic and racial groups.
 Subjects were aged 18 or above, were able to fully understand spoken and written English, and were capable of following task instructions.
 Subjects had no skin conditions or wounds where electrodes were placed.
 Subjects were excluded if they had uncorrected vision problems or neuromotor disorders that prevented them from articulating speech.
-Children, adults who were unable to consent, and prisoners were not included in the experiments. \paragraph*{Acknowledgments} This work was supported by awards to Lee M. Miller from: Accenture, through the Accenture Labs Digital Experiences group; CITRIS and the Banatao Institute at the University of California; the University of California Davis School of Medicine (Cultivating Team Science Award); the University of California Davis Academic Senate; a UC Davis Science Translation and Innovative Research (STAIR) Grant; and the Child Family Fund for the Center for Mind and Brain. \\\\ Harshavardhana T. Gowda is supported by Neuralstorm Fellowship, NSF NRT Award No. 2152260 and Ellis Fund administered by the University of California, Davis.
+Children, adults who were unable to consent, and prisoners were not included in the experiments.